Skeleton-based Relational Reasoning for Group Activity Analysis: Experiments

 \subsubsection{Inter-Person Connectivity and Number of Joints}

-The performance for the inter-person relationship type is dependent on the predefined connectivity between the individuals and on the joints selected.
-The results for the ablation experiments above follows the configuration detailed in Subsection~\ref{subsec:impl_details}, with a subsampling of four joints and a densely connection strategy (although not fully-connected).
-Here we explore the impact on performance of different connection strategies and joints subsampling in conjunction.
+The performance for the inter-person relationship type is dependent on the predefined connectivity among the individuals and the number of joints selected.
+The results for the ablation experiments above follow the configuration detailed in Subsection~\ref{subsec:impl_details}, with a subsampling of four joints and a densely connection strategy (although not fully-connected).
+Here we explore the impact on the performance of different connection strategies and joints subsampling in conjunction.
+We also evaluate the inter-person attention mechanism.

 For the joints subsampling, we range from two to seven joints, starting from the upper limbs (Wrists) and incrementally adding joints from the spine (Neck, MidHip and Nose) and lower limbs (Ankles).
 The connection strategies are based in the player position in the volleyball court.
 In a volleyball game, there are six players per team, arranged facing the net in two rows and three columns.
 For simplicity, we refer to the players positions based if they are in the front or back row, and if they are in the middle column or in the exterior columns.
-The explored connection strategies are: \begin{itemize} \item \textbf{Full Connectivity}: Every player connected to all other players. \item \textbf{Dense Connectivity}: All players are connected to their teammates, and players in the front row are also connected to the opponent team front row players. \item \textbf{Moderate Connectivity}: Similar to Dense, but players at the exterior columns have less connections (they are not connected to the players in the opposite exterior column). \item \textbf{Sparse Connectivity}: Similar to Moderate, but players at the middle column also have less connections (they are not connected to the players in their diagonal). \end{itemize}
+The explored connection strategies are: \begin{itemize} \item \textbf{Full Connectivity}: Every player is connected to all other players. \item \textbf{Dense Connectivity}: All players are connected to their teammates, and players in the front row are also connected to the opponent team front row players. \item \textbf{Moderate Connectivity}: Similar to Dense, but players at the exterior columns have less connections (they are not connected to the players in the opposite exterior column). \item \textbf{Sparse Connectivity}: Similar to Moderate, but players at the middle column also have less connections (they are not connected to the players at their diagonals, i.e. the players in the exterior columns that are not on the same row as the player). \end{itemize}